wiz-lang/wiz/readme.md

 - `s : u8` - stack pointer register. decides the
 - `p : u8` - processor flag register
 - `zero : bool` - the zero flag, used to indicate if the result of the last operation resulted in the value 0.
 - `carry : bool` - the carry flag, used to indicate if the last operation resulted in a carry outside of the range 0 ..
 255. For addition, the `carry` flag is `true` when an addition resulted in a carry, and `false` otherwise.
 For subtraction and comparison, the `carry` flag is `false` when there is a borrow (left-hand side was less than the right-hand side), and `true` otherwise.
+The `carry` also indicates the bit shifted out from a bit-shift operation.
 - `negative : bool` - the negative flag, used to indicate the sign bit (bit 7) of the last operation.
 - `overflow : bool` - the overflow flag, used to indicate if the last operation resulted an arithmetic overflow.
 If an overflow happened, the sign bit (bit 7) of the result is flipped.
 - `decimal : bool` - the decimal flag, used to indicate whether decimal mode is active.
 If `true`, numbers are treated as if they are packed binary-coded decimal (BCD) format.
 If `false`, numbers are treated as binary numbers.
 Some 6502 CPUs like the 2A03/2A07 used in the NES do not have a decimal mode, so BCD arithmetic must be manually accomplished through software.